Strong Coupling to Two-Dimensional Anderson Localized Modes

-In this Letter, we study the strong coupling regime between a resonant dipole scatterer and a two-dimensional (2D) Anderson localized mode.
-Based on a scattering formalism for electromagnetic waves, we use numerical simulations to demonstrate the strong coupling regime in 2D localized systems, in perfect agreement with a simple mode coupling theory.
-We show that the strong coupling criterion can be expressed in terms of the Thouless conductance and the Purcell factor.
-This establishes an interesting connection between concepts in transport theory and cavity QED, that might be useful for the design and/or analysis of future experiments.
+In this Letter, we study the interaction between a resonant dipole scatterer and a two-dimensional (2D) Anderson localized mode, based on a scattering formalism for electromagnetic waves.
+Using exact numerical simulations, we demonstrate the strong coupling regime in 2D localized systems.
+The results are in perfect agreement with a simple coupled-mode theory.
+Using this theory, we examine the strong coupling criterion, and show that it can be expressed in terms of the Thouless conductance and the Purcell factor.
+This result establishes an interesting connection between concepts in transport theory and cavity QED.
+It also provides a simple rule for the design and/or the analysis of future experiments aiming at demonstrating or using (classical or quantum) strong coupling with electromagnetic waves.

 In a first part, we use the LDOS spectrum to characterize an Anderson localized mode.
 We consider a two-dimensional disordered medium and Transverse Electric (TE) waves (electric field perpendicular to the plane containing the 2D scatterers), so that we are left with a scalar problem.
 To introduce the methodology, let us first consider the canonical situation of a non-absorbing environment placed in a closed cavity.
 In this case, one can define an orthonormal discrete basis of eigenmodes with eigenfrequencies $\omega_n$ and eigenvectors $\se_n(\br)$.
 The electromagnetic response of the medium can be expanded over the set of eigenmodes~\cite{MorseBook}